 "Of course he is laughing.
 You should have seen the way those two teased each other when the three of us left my old cabin in the Abandoned Fort."
 Ursa frowned.
 "Why does it surprise you?"

-Iroh continued to watch his nephew as he said something to make Katara playfully slap him on his arm with a mocking scowling expression on her face that only caused Zuko to laugh harder.
+Iroh continued to watch his nephew as he said something to make Katara playfully slap him on his arm with a mocking scowl on her face that only caused Zuko to laugh harder.
 Momo had moved from the firebender's lap to perch on the female's shoulder.